magidoc-org/magidoc/README.md

 ---

 Magidoc is a JavaScript library that auto-generates static documentation from any GraphQL schema.
-Think of it as an alternative to Swagger-UI for GraphQL.
+Think of it as an alternative to Swagger for GraphQL.
 By default, Magidoc automatically generates documentation for each query, mutation, subscription and type of your API.

 ## Features